KiraLivingston/Bikesharing/README.md

 ##RESULTS
 ####This analysis consisits of a [story on Tableau Public](https://public.tableau.com/authoring/NYCCitibikeChallenge_16489552189930/Story1#1)

--[Tableau Images/Checkout Times for Users.png]-
+[Tableau Images/Checkout Times for Users.png]-